NasirSTL/NV-E2E-RL-AD/carlaRL/carlaRL.md

 * `model`: the model used for lane detection.
 The relevant values are openvino, lanenet, and ufld.
 If you are using the agent model we trained, you should set this to lanenet.

+* `model_path`: the path to the lane detection model.
+By default, it is set to the LaneNet model we trained.
+This is the same model used in the f1tenth vehicle.

 * `collect`: this is a boolean value that controls whether to collect data or not.
 If set to True, the agent will collect data and save it in the `data` directory.
 This is useful for visualizing and also collecting data for training the generative model or finetuning the agent.

 Other parameters should be self-explanatory.
 The scripts also contain comments that explain the parameters.
 If you have any questions, feel free to ask.